Disposing of garden chemicals

 With the recent withdrawal of many garden chemicals, gardeners may possess surplus stocks of pesticides that they are legally not allowed to use.
 When pesticides are withdrawn from the market for economic reasons there is usually a two-year grace period in which to use up remaining stocks.
 More information on which products are withdrawn or approved can be found on the Chemicals Regulation Directorate website.

 Contact your local authority's waste disposal section for disposal of larger quantities of out-of-date, surplus, or withdrawn pesticides, as they can advise on which household sites will accept chemicals.
-Locate your nearest local authority chemical disposal facility on the Pesticide Action Network website.
+Locate your nearest local authority chemical disposal facility on the Pesticide Action Network website or Crop Protection Association website.

 When taking surplus, withdrawn, or out-of-date chemicals to a waste disposal facility, ensure that containers are carefully sealed and clearly labelled with the name and active ingredient of the product.
 Do not mix different chemicals.